The Watercolor Stylization brings real-time watercolor to 3D objects and animation within Autodesk Maya!

 - The stylization is also available in Nuke for Indie/Studio subscribers to add the watercolor style to offline renders (i.e., Arnold, Renderman)

 To refine and customize the watercolor style, a series of global watercolor attributes are provided within the style configuration node.

 The concentration of pigments, giving the render either a diluted or a more saturated and darker look.

-The accumulation of pigments on the valleys of the paper (substrate).
+The accumulation of pigments on the valleys of the paper (canvas).
 Concentrates the pigments on the valleys and creates a more saturated and darker look.

 - Simple - Simple control over edges defined by the colors and depth.

 - Advanced - Advanced control over edges defined by lightness, chromacity and depth.
 We recommend working with this for more faithful results.

 Edge Darkening Intensity

 Strength of the edge darkening effect.
 A higher intensity will concentrate more color on the edges.

 Width for the edge darkening effect.
 Note: A wider edge darkening will require an increase in intensity, as well.